-Key 1 serms Definition respi syste ratory m The organ system responsible for exchanging gases with the environment. alvec bli Balloon-like structures which are responsible for exchanging oxygen and carbon dioxide between the blood and the lung cavity. respi ration A chemical reaction which transfers energy for the body: oxygen + glucose \rightarrow carbon dioxide + water (+ energy). venti lation Breathing: bringing in and expelling gases from the body. capill lary The smallest type of blood vessel. vital capacity The volume of air you can breathe out after breathing in as much as you can. residual Volume of air left in the lungs after breathing out as n volume can.
-Volume of air left in the lungs after breathing out as much as you can. tidal volume Volume of air in a normal breath (in or out).
+Key Terms Definition respiratory system The organ system responsible for exchanging gases with the environment. alveoli Balloon-like structures which are responsible for exchanging oxygen and carbon dioxide between the blood and the lung cavity. respiration A chemical reaction which transfers energy for the body: oxygen + glucose $\rightarrow$ carbon dioxide + water (+ energy). ventilation Breathing: bringing in and expelling gases from the body. capillary The smallest type of blood vessel. vital capacity The volume of air you as you can.
+The volume of air you can breathe out after breathing in as much as you can. residual volume Volume of air left in the lungs after breathing out as much as you can. tidal volume Volume of air in a normal breath (in or out).